wangjunlem/msianspr-covid-faq/pca.md

 ## Does the Periodic Commuting Arrangement (PCA) apply to us SPRs? {#pca-spr-qualify}

 Yes, if you are employed by a company.
-Please consult with your company’s HR on the exact procedures.
+Please consult with your company’s HR on their stance on PCA and the exact procedures for application.

 See more information about the PCA scheme [here][SafeTravel] and the requirements and process [here][PCA Requirements and Process].

 ## What are the travel requirements, conditions, restrictions? {#pca-travel-conditions}